-To find out whether your workplace savings plan offers a professionally managed service - or if you're interested in investing in a single yet diversified fund strategy or you want to learn more about all the other investment options available in your plan - log in to Fidelity NetBenefits today.
+To find out if your workplace savings plan offers a professionally managed service-or if you're interested in investing in a single yet diversified fund strategy-call your plan's toll-free number today.

 Dollar cost averaging

 Investing a fixed amount at regular intervals is one way to deal with the inevitable dips and gains in the stock market.
 As this table shows, dollar cost averaging can result in a better average share price than trying to time your purchase.
 For more on this strategy, see Principle #6.